vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/locale-management.md

 For example, German language is de, an abbreviation for Deutsch, while Swiss German is de_CH, CH being an abbreviation for Confederation Helvetica.
 This convention allows for specific differences by country, such as currency unit notation.
 The locale naming convention is:**language[_territory][.codeset][@modifier]**

-VIP client uses language to determine the translations that need to be displayed in the user interface, as well as the rules for singular plural processing and relative time display.
+singleton client uses language to determine the translations that need to be displayed in the user interface, as well as the rules for singular plural processing and relative time display.
 The combination of region and language determines the format of the date time, number, currency, and other string display.

 #### **Get available languages & regions**